AnnulusGames/unity-script-templates/README.md

 To introduce script templates into each project, follow these steps:

-1. Obtain the unitypackage file from the latest Releases and double-click to import it.
+1. Download the unitypackage file and double click to import it.
 2. Restart the editor.
 A restart is necessary to reflect the templates in the MenuItem.
 3. You can access the templates from the Create menu in the Project window.